aprimadi/influxdb2/README.md

 ## Development Status

 This project is still at alpha status and all the bugs haven't been ironed yet.
-We used it though in our production code.
-With that said, use it at your own risk and feel free to create an issue request.
+With that said, use it at your own risk and feel free to create an issue or pull request.